guogolucky/-EDR-Python-Script-ICT30016-/README.md

 # -EDR-Python-Script-ICT30016-
-This repository contains a lightweight Python-based EDR script for the OWASP Juice Shop mainly to defend against attacks such as Brute Force, DDOS and SQL Injection
+This repository contains a lightweight Python-based EDR script for the OWASP Juice Shop mainly to defend against attacks such as Brute Force, DOS and SQL Injection attacks
+Script is called "edr_manager.py"